mkeskells/BitStream/bitstream-common/binary-form/container-structure.md

 A BitStream can contain a series of blocks, in a container.
-Each container is at least conseptually a file.
+Each container is at least conceptually a file.
 The format of a container and block can parsed into a java data structure, or be accessed in a native memory